teamblitz/Blitz-Training/Ideas.md

 ## Knowledge Base

 I think this [LYNK Library of Knowledge](https://docs.lynkrobotics.org/programming/index.html) is a good example of what we can setup.
+Github source is [here](https://github.com/LynkRobotics/Lynk-Library-of-Knowledge).

+Markdown is very simple to use and is the foundation for the majority of tech docs in the wild.
+Its sits at the foundation of Github as well as most features like issues, wiki, PRs, commit comments etc. It backs a huge portion of content on techincal websites as well.
+I included a quick cheat sheet in this project that has a link to a good playground. [markdownCheatSheet.md](markdownCheatSheet.md)

 ## Training